-Soon to be released with the band "ANNA RF" from Israel. singing in Arabic/English and Hebrew.
-A song about Positivity and Peace.
-The song will be released on their 4th Album 'Flight Mode" in June,2018.
-The video clip for the song was filmed in Istanbul,Turkey.
+"ANNA RF" from Israel Feat TEEMA. singing in Arabic/English and Hebrew.
+"AJI"is a song about Positivity and Peace.
+The song is released on ANNA RF 4th Album 'Flight Mode" in June,2018.
+The video clip for the song was filmed in Istanbul,Turkey( To be released Soon)

 * Teema has supported projects that encourages and supports Arabic women in music.
 She represented the Netherlands at the MWMM (Muslim Women Music Makers), an international campaign to encourage and support Muslim women as Music makers worldwide.
 This was a European tour with other Muslim female artists.